codeformuenster/schueler-geschichtswettbewerb-muenster/README.md

 All python packages needed for the django project and all other scripts are listed in the requirements.txt file.
 Additional software, that is necessary is listed below:

-python 3.8.2
+* python 3.8.2
-mysql 8.0.22
+* mysql 8.0.22
-gdal 3.2.1
+* gdal 3.2.1
-geos 3.9.1
+* geos 3.9.1

-With the command python manage.py runserver, the website will be started on the localhost.
+With the command `python manage.py runserver`, the website will be started on the localhost.
 The command has to be run in the Website/geschichtswettbewerb directory.

 The dump files contain the underlying database with all their entries.